 75 Acid Loving Plants

-● A pH below 7 is acid.
+● A pH below 7 is the acidic range.

-● A pH above 7 is alkaline.
+● A pH above 7 is the alkaline range.

 A pH of 5.5 is 10 times more acidic than a pH of 6.5.
 A pH of 8.5 is 10 times more alkaline than a pH of 7.5.
 A soil test will determine pH.

 You can test your soil’s pH through your local County Cooperative Extension Office (in New York State there is a Cornell Cooperative Extension in every county), or using a store-bought soil tester or kit.
 You should test your soil before beginning any new landscape or vegetable growing project.

 Here are some of the best soil ph tester kits you can buy online (I went with the reviews):

 Soil testing of the garden site is essential.
 Soil tests provide valuable information about fertility and pH and provide the basis for fertilizer and liming recommendations.
 Plan on soil testing the season before the garden is planted, preferably before the ground freezes.
 This allows for the planning of fall applications of nutrients and lime to prepare the garden site for spring planting.
 Another benefit of fall testing is that fertilizer prices are more likely to be discounted during that season.